pat-earl/faculty-page/src/teaching/2021-2022/223-adv-sci-program/hw/hw1.md

 - *Correct File Name* - 5 Points
 - *User Input* - 45 Points
     - Program reads in employee name, pay, and hours worked correctly.
 Stops accepting input when `done` is entered.
+    - Program validates user input for pay and hours worked.
 - *Program Output* - 50 Points
     - Program outputs the required information as specified and money looks like money.